SilverSixx/SilverSixx/README.md

 ### Appreciate for visiting my profile! &nbsp;

-✌️✌️✌️ I am a senior SE student at Hanoi University and Backend dev Member @ GDSC HANU - A program represented by Google Developers.
+✌️✌️✌️ I am a senior SE student at Hanoi University and a devops engineer at MB Ageas Life - A company in MB Group.

-I am passionate about solving software stuffs.
-I dream of working as a Software Engineer at Big Tech company one day ✌️
+I am passionate about solving software stuffs.✌️

 ### Talking about Personal Stuff: